Jakob-Bach/DS-Lab-2022/README.md

 - a research problem from the field of [SAT solving](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem)

 The repo provides files for preparing the datasets, some basic exploration, course-internal splitting, scoring, and demo submissions for that.
+Additionally, `Surveys/` contains PDF exports of questionnaires to evaluate the students' satisfication (one survey at start of course, one after first task, one after second task).

 ## Setup